Komet Oasis of nightlife in St. Pauli

 If you want to party with the neighborhood not far from the Reeperbahn with good music and honest beer, the Komet is the place to be.

-Is it a coincidence that the illuminated tail around the nucleus of a comet is called "coma" by astrophysicists?
-Doesn’t matter really, but it fits.
-Because there is no dive in Hamburg better for achieving exactly this state, than in the Komet.
+Is it a coincidence that the luminous tail around the nucleus of a comet is also called "coma" by astrophysicists?
+It doesn't really matter, but it fits.
+There is hardly any other dive bar in Hamburg where you can drink your way to this very state so comfortably.

-On offer are primarily local bottled beers typical of the scene (Astra and co.) as well as a rather good selection of schnapps and vodka.
-Music comes either from “the best dukebox in town” – according to Komet – or from changing DJs, whose repertoire ranges from soul, rockabilly and surf to obscure Italo-music.
+They serve mainly local bottled beers (Astra and co.) and a fairly good selection of schnapps and vodka.
+Music comes either from the - according to Komet's own advertising - "best jukebox in town" or from changing DJs, whose repertoire ranges from soul to rockabilly and surf to obscure Italo music.

 Events such as basement karaoke or auctions of vinyl records and VHS tapes are held regularly.
 There is also a pinball machine and a foosball table for a minimum of physical exercise.
 And on weekends there is dancing.